 Can Care was a small-business start-up project.
 The aid project was to become self-funding and an independent business after the initial AusAID funding ended.

-It was also a timely project as waste disposal and management was then becoming a critical issue in the Pacific islands.
-We at APACE had taken on management of the project on the grounds that it would show that the waste stream could be converted into an income stream.
+It was also a timely project as waste disposal and management were then becoming a critical issue in the Pacific islands.
+We at APACE had taken on the management of the project on the grounds that it would show that the waste stream could be converted into an income stream.

 The project proposal document alluded to the fact that the project would be implemented under the auspices of the South Pacific Appropriate Technology Foundation (SPATF).
 It was not until I made a monitoring visit to PNG that I learned that SPATF did not exist.
 It had existed, but from what I could make out it had ceased to do after an internal falling-out.
 The project had been accepted for funding by AusAID on behalf of a non-existent NGO.

 I met people from the NGO that succeeded SPATF at the University of Technology in Lae, the Appropriate Technology and Community Development Institute.
 They appeared to undertake the occasional project and had set up demonstrations of village technologies around their workshop.
 It was impressive in its own modest way, I thought, a worthy legacy of the English economist and author, EF Schumacher, who had first coined the term ‘appropriate technology’ to describe technologies intermediate between traditional technology and hi-tech and that were affordable and manageable by skilled villagers.